Ruprabhu25/p2/REPORT.md

-We chose these to be in the structure since it holds all the necessary information for a thread's context and for managing its lifecycle, such as creating new threads, switching to another thread, and deleting a thread.
+We chose these to be in the structure since it holds all the necessary information for a thread's context and for managing its lifecycle, such as creating new threads, switching to another thread, blocking a thread, and deleting a thread.

 We first work on creating uthread_run() as that is where the execution starts in the test cases.
 The uthread_run function initializes the thread library by